 Wool, by its nature, is naturally organic.
 Or at least it should be.

-However, the way in which most wool is produced means that in reality that is not the case.
+However, the way in which most wool is produced means that, in reality, that is not the case for the following reasons.

 Yes, organically produced wool is much better for the environment.